Collapsing the bounded width hierarchy for infinite-domain CSPs: when symmetries are enough: A New Loop Lemma for Smooth Approximations

-is in $P$ and has components in at least two $\sim$-classes.
-For each such troublesome tuple, the smallest $\cD$-invariant relation containing the set is cyclic, contains a tuple in $P$ with components in at least two $\sim$-classes, and its support is contained in $\cl{S}$.
+For each troublesome tuple $(a_1,\ldots,a_m)$, the smallest $\cD$-invariant relation containing the set where $(b_1,\ldots,b_m)$ is defined via a witnessing function $r$ as above, is cyclic, contains a tuple in $P$ with components in at least two $\sim$-classes, and its support is contained in $\cl{S}$.
 Hence, it contains a pseudo-loop with respect to $\gG_\cD$ by our assumptions.
-This implies that there exists $g\in\cD$ such that the entries of the tuple all belong to the same $\gG_\cD$-orbit.
-The function thus has the property that all lie in the same $\gG_\cD$-orbit.
-A standard compactness argument repeating this argument for all troublesome tuples (see~\cite[Lemma 12]{SmoothApproximations}) yields $f$ satisfying the required property; it is here that we need the assumption that $\cD$ is a polymorphism clone, i.e., topologically closed. \end{proof}
+This implies that there exists an $m$-ary $g\in\cD$ such that the entries of the tuple all belong to the same $\gG_\cD$-orbit.
+The function thus has the property that the entries of all lie in the same $\gG_\cD$-orbit.